christine-berlin/COT-Charts/README.md

 ## COT chart
 In the COT report there are 3 main groups of traders:<br>
 - commercials traders (coomercials) <br> this are companies that produce a commidity, like corn, coffee, etc, and they use the Futures to hedge their risk.
+They are mostly positioned in the opposite direction of the other two groups.
 - non-commercial traders (lage traders) <br>  this are large instututional investors and hedge fonds.
 - retail traders (small traders) <br> their positions are too small and hence they don't have to report them.